TBD Turku Research

 Ticks and tick-borne pathogens in Finland

-Tick Hosts and Pathogen Reservoirs
+Tick Hosts, Pathogen Reservoirs and Disease Hazard

 Experimental TBD Desingns In Vitro